idun-project/idun-cartridge/doc/toolbox.md

 `toolStatAlert` temporarily replace status line text with alert message

 ### toolKeys
-This API is for deifining the tool's command keys and their handlers.
+This API is for defining the tool's command keys and their handlers.

 `toolKeysSet` set up a command key handler